zhcao92/AboutMe/_pages/about.md

 Recent News
 ======
 - My paper on continually improved self-driving cars was published in Nature Machine Intelligence on March, 2023.
-- I received
+- I joined in Young Elite Scientists Sponsorship Program by CAST in 2022.
-- I received
+- I was nominated as the Outstanding Ph.D. dissertation Award of the China Society of Automotive Engineers in 2021.
-- My project worked in Olympic Games
+- My project was evaluated in 2022 Beijing Winter Olympic Games.

 Highlights
 ======